 In addition, the Biology Department administers a number of grants for its majors with application deadlines in both the Fall and Winter semesters.

-Michigan Garden Club Scholarships- The Michigan Garden Clubs, Inc., Scholarship is a competitive scholarship of $1,000.00 awarded annually to one student.
+Michigan Garden Club Scholarship: The Michigan Garden Clubs, Inc., Scholarship is a competitive scholarship of $1,000.00 awarded annually to one student.
 Applicants must have a minimum GPA of 3.0 and have sophomore standing or higher (including graduate standing).
 The scholarship will be awarded to a student studying in: Horticulture, Floriculture, Landscape Design, Botany, Forestry, Conservation, Agronomy, Plant Pathology, Environmental Concerns, Land Management and/or related fields.
-The due date is November 16th, 2012.
+Application is due March 1, 2014.
 Click to download an application.

 The John Shontz Scholarship: Merit scholarship awarded to a student majoring in Biology with a declared emphasis in Plant Biology.
 Applicants must be undergraduates with sophomore standing or higher as of the Fall prior to application.
-Application is Due March 1, 2013.
+Application is due March 1, 2014.
 Click to download an application.

 1.You should consult with a faculty member in the Biology Department who will help you contact an appropriate agency or business.
 You must then contact that agency or business and arrange when you would do the internship and what sort of activities in which you would be involved.
 You must be working in the use of native plants in landscaping.